javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

   noSuchFunction(); // Error here (no such function) })
   .then(() => {
-    // zero or many promise handlers
+    // successful promise handlers, one or more
   }); // without .catch at the end!
 ```

 In case of an error, the promise state becomes "rejected", and the execution should jump to the closest rejection handler.
 But there is no such handler in the examples above.
 So the error gets "stuck".
+There's no code to handle it.

-In practice, just like with a regular unhandled errors, it means that something has terribly gone wrong, the script probably died.
+In practice, just like with a regular unhandled errors, it means that something has terribly gone wrong.

+What happens when a regular error occurs and is not caught by `try..catch`?
+The script dies.
+Similar thing happens with unhandled promise rejections.

-Most JavaScript engines track such situations and generate a global error in that case.
-We can see it in the console.
+The JavaScript engine tracks such rejections and generates a global error in that case.
+You can see it in the console if you run the example above.

 In the browser we can catch such errors using the event `unhandledrejection`: